 Multi-tenancy is a software architecture that uses a single application to serve multiple customers (or tenants).
-Multi-tenancy allows you to create one application, then deploy it to as many customers as you want.
-This means you don’t have to recreate a separate solution for each end user.
+By using multi-tenancy, you can create one application and then deploy it to as many customers as you want, so you don’t have to recreate a separate solution for each end user.

 Data is at the heart of every embedded analytics solution, and multi-tenant is no exception.
-You want to make sure that your data connection—or the data you’re delivering to your end users – is firewalled or constrained for each specific user.
-Separate tenants should not be able to see each others’ data.
+Make sure your data connection—or the data you’re delivering to your end users—has a firewall or is constrained for each specific user.
+Separate tenants should not be able to see each other’s data.

-You know you need data, so what’s the best way of getting it into your product?
-Does the answer depend on how you’ve defined your database?
-Finding the right answer means asking questions to drill down into what’s most important for your customers.
+You need data, so what’s the best way to get it into your product?
+The answer depends on how you’ve defined your database.
+Ask specific questions to drill down into what’s most important for your customers, for example:

 - Is your customer’s database shared by each unique tenant?